troyth/age-of-the-architect/README.md

 #### Colony.io
 We will use Colony.io to organize our collective efforts and keep track of each students contribution.
 This accounting will contribute 70% to each student's final grade.

+*... yet, in practice, this proved too ambitious.
+Ultimately, the class collectively developed a definition of the architect, which each student then extensively annotated to personalize, both textually and through targeted projects that ranged from lists of quotes by and about architects to alchemical treatises to an online architecture branding agency.*

 ### Methodology